mrjesma/my-argocd/README.md

 * `'2-application.yaml` App of apps strategy, where 1 argocd manifest deploy other 2 argocd manifest which deploy its apps.
 * `'3-application.yaml` Deploy app with Kustomise
 * `'4-application.yaml` Deploy app with Helm
+* `'5-application.yaml` Deploy app with Kustomise and image version tag updated automatically with argo-image-updater

 To deploy/delete app in argocd run
 ```sh